 Light to dark yellow baby pee

-Light yellow pee is a good sign and healthy.
-Darker yellow pee could indicate your baby is a little dehydrated and needs to consume more liquids.
+Light yellow pee is a good, healthy sign.
+Dark yellow pee could indicate your baby is a little dehydrated and needs to consume more milk, and dark yellow pee could also be a sign that they are jaundice.

 Pink baby pee